cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 `Account does not exist on chain.
 Send some tokens there before trying to query sequence.`

 This means you don't have enough tokens in your wallet.

-You can go to cheqd's [faucet](http://testnet-faucet.cheqd.io/) to get your account some fake tokens.
+You can go to cheqd's [testnet faucet](http://testnet-faucet.cheqd.io/) to get your account some test tokens.

 After successfully creating your DID, you should see something like this:

-out put:

 ```bash
 Result : {